Khovanov homology and rational unknotting: -homology and other variations of Khovanov homology

-Gluing constructions as the one above have been formalized by Bar-Natan \cite{BN1} using the following tool. \begin{dfn} A \emph{$d$-input planar arc diagram} $\mathcal{D}$ is a disk (called \emph{output disk}), with $d$ enumerated open so-called \emph{input disks} removed from its interior; together with a proper smooth oriented 1-submanifold of $\mathcal{D}$, with \emph{end points} on $\partial \mathcal{D}$.
-Here, $\partial \mathcal{D}$ consists of the union of the $\partial E$, with $E$ ranging over the input disks and the output disk.
-The number of end points on each such $\partial E$ is required to be even; if it is non-zero, then one of the end points is distinguished as base point of $E$. \end{dfn} An example can be seen in \cref{fig:planararctwist}.
+Gluing constructions as the one above have been formalized by Bar-Natan \cite{BN1} using the following tool. \begin{dfn} A \emph{$d$-input planar arc diagram} $\mathcal{D}$ is a disk (called \emph{output disk}), with $d$ enumerated open so-called \emph{input disks} removed from its interior; together with a proper smooth oriented 1-submanifold of~$\mathcal{D}$, with \emph{end points} on~$\partial \mathcal{D}$.
+Here, $\partial \mathcal{D}$ consists of the union of the~$\partial E$, with $E$ ranging over the input disks and the output disk.
+The number of end points on each such $\partial E$ is required to be even; if it is non-zero, then one of the end points is distinguished as base point of~$E$.
+An example can be seen below, and in \cref{fig:planararctwist}. \end{dfn}

 Let $\mathcal{D}$ be a $d$-input planar arc diagram with $2n_0$ end points on the output disk and $2n_i$ end points on the $i$-th input disk.
-By gluing tangle diagrams, $\mathcal{D}$ yields an operator that takes as input $d$ base-pointed tangle diagrams $D_1, \ldots, D_d$ that fit into the input disks, and that gives as output a base-pointed tangle diagram $\mathcal{D}(D_1, \ldots, D_d)$.
-For what follows, recall that for each $n\geq 1$, we fixed a base point on the boundary of the disk containing the crossingless tangles of $\Cob^3(2n)$.
+By gluing tangle diagrams, $\mathcal{D}$ yields an operator that takes as input $d$ base pointed tangle diagrams $D_1, \ldots, D_d$ that fit into the input disks, and that gives as output a base pointed tangle diagram $\mathcal{D}(D_1, \ldots, D_d)$.
+For what follows, recall that for each~$n\geq 1$, we fixed a base point on the boundary of the disk containing the crossingless tangles of~$\Cob^3(2n)$.
 By gluing crossingless tangle diagrams and cobordisms, $\mathcal{D}$ then gives a functor

-which is compatible with modding out the relations $l$.
+which is compatible with modding out the relations~$l$.
 By taking tensor products, this functor extends to a functor

 which is compatible with homotopy equivalence.
 Note that the orientations of the arcs and circles in $\mathcal{D}$ matter for the operator, but not for the functors.
 We have the following compatibility result: